gozdegok/virex/README.md

 You can find the project summary on Virexposter.pdf file

-## First upload following files to the project folder in order to run the codes:
+## First upload the files below to the project folder in order to run the codes:
 -------------------------------------------------------------

 * "phi_data.csv"